angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 exactly looking forward to a tournament filled with Reanimator and Chalice decks.

-Fortunately, the 4 Seasons is more than a simple MtG tournament.
+Fortunately, the 4Seasons is more than a simple MtG tournament.
 It's an event where you get to meet both new people and friends that you don't get to see often.
 Worst case scenario I'd hang around the tournament hall, spend some money on cards that I don't actually need and have dinner at the _Mulino Bruciato_.